top of page

 There are several ways to earn more tokens during battle.

-- Productive Resources - Some cards, such as drones, have a productivity stat.
+• Productive Resources - Some cards, such as drones, have a productivity stat.
 When you have productive cards on the battlefield, they earn the tokens for you at the start of each turn.
-Drones tend to be productive, as are fighters from the Profitics faction.
-Resources are twice as productive when on the enemy’s side.
+To prevent excess token accumulation, productive resources will not produce tokens if you start your turn with 50 or more tokens in hand.

 Deployment

-Combining these techniques can help you advance your troops faster.
-But to prevent forward deployments from becoming overpowering, a card directly deployed onto the enemy’s side can’t attack on that turn.
-But if it deploys to its own side and then moves across the midline on that same turn, it can attack.
+A card directly deployed onto the enemy’s side cannot attack on that turn.
+But if it deploys to its own side and then moves across the midline on that same turn, then it can attack.

 Movement

-The movement stat line provides a card’s movement capabilities.
+The movement stat provides a card’s movement capabilities.
 Only fighters and drones can move.
-Their card will indicate how many moves they can perform per turn and how far they can move with each movement.
+Their card indicates how many moves they can perform per turn and how far they can move with each movement.
 All movement is in horizontal or vertical lines by default.
 Generally, cards cannot move diagonally unless they have unlocked the 8-Way Movement ability by reaching the opponent’s backline.

 Retreat